VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Getting-Started/Installation-Guide/Installing-on-Windows/02-installation-windows-on-premises-precompiled-binaries.md

 ```
 dotnet VirtoCommerce.Platform.Web.dll
 ```
-*Note: Running the Platform only on HTTP schema is intended for the development and demo purposes.
-In order to run the platform in the production mode, you only need to add HTTP URLs in the `--urls` argument of the `dotnet` command:*
+*Note: The command above will run the Platform enforcing the HTTPS schema.
+You can also add HTTP URLs in the `--urls` argument of the `dotnet` command for development or demo purposes (see below).
+For security reasons, however, you should never use it in the production mode.*
 ```
 dotnet VirtoCommerce.Platform.Web.dll --urls=http://localhost:5000
 ```

 ## First Time Launch
 To launch the platform for the first time, open your browser and type http://localhost:5000 or https://localhost:5001.
 You may get the *Your connection is not private* error; in this case, click *Advanced* and then *Proceed to...* You can also remove this error using a [self signed certificate](https://www.hanselman.com/blog/DevelopingLocallyWithASPNETCoreUnderHTTPSSSLAndSelfSignedCerts.aspx).
+FOR ET: SUPPLY SCREEN CAPTURE

 The application will then create and initialize the database.
 After that, you should see the sign in page.
 Supply *admin* for login and *store* for password.